-The city of Davenport, Iowa, was named by Antoine LeClaire, its principle founder, after his friend and co-founder, Col. George Davenport.
+The city of Davenport, Iowa, was named by Antoine LeClaire, its principal founder, after his friend and co-founder, Col. George Davenport.

 Col. Davenport never lived in Davenport, Iowa, but resided instead on an island (now called Arsenal Island) in the Mississippi River between Davenport and Rock Island, Illinois.

 George L’Oste Davenport, the Colonel’s older son, did make his home in Davenport and was instrumental in its development.

 Annals of Iowa.
 Series III, Vol. II (January 1895), pp. 243-244.

 Wilkie, Franc B. Davenport Past and Present.
 (Davenport, Iowa: Luse, Lane & Co.), 1858.

 Population of Davenport by decade

 - 1910 43,028